Deep dive

 • Rate of legal request close (time to close): Time to close tracks the percentage of legal requests completed within agreed-upon timeframes, broken down by overall volume, business team requestor, type, and individual team member.
 This directly impacts internal client satisfaction and trust in the legal department’s dependability and efficiency.

-Metrics for legal sub-departments
+Metrics for Legal Sub-Departments

 • Commercial legal: Contract volume by type, sales deal closure time, requests closed per team member per month/quarter/year.